onkernel/kernel-images/unikernels/unikraft-cu/README.md

 ## Unikernel Notes

 - The image requires at least 8gb of memory.
 - Various services (mutter, tint) take a few seconds to start-up.
-Once they do, though, the standby and restart time is extremely fast.
+Once they do, the standby and restart time is extremely fast.
 If you'd find a variant of this image useful, message us on [Discord](https://discord.gg/FBrveQRcud)!
 - The Unikraft deployment generates a url.
 This url is public, meaning _anyone_ can access the remote GUI if they have the url.
 Only use this for non-sensitive browser interactions, and delete the unikernel instance when you're done.
 - This deployment doesn't expose the ports to Anthropic's Computer Use's [other interfaces](https://github.com/anthropics/anthropic-quickstarts/tree/main/computer-use-demo#accessing-the-demo-app), but you can do so by altering [deploy.sh](./deploy.sh).
+- We're still exploring the limitations of putting a browser on a unikernel and everything described in this README is from our own observations.
+If you notice any interesting behavior or limitations, please share it on our [Discord](https://discord.gg/FBrveQRcud).
-- See this repo's [homepage](../README.md) for what Chromium on unikernels can do.
+- See this repo's [homepage](../README.md) for some benefits of putting Chromium on a unikernel.

 ## License & Contributing
 See [here](../README.md) for license and contributing details.